ricardojoserf/SharpProcessDump/README.md

 ![img4](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/sharpprocessdump/Screenshot_4.png)

-As you can see in the image above, the size between the dump file created using Process Hacker and this tool have almost the same size.
+As you can see in the image above, the size of the dump file created using Process Hacker and the one generated with this tool is almost the same size.
+However the file is not a valid Minidump file, if you are interested in this check [NativeDump](https://github.com/ricardojoserf/NativeDump).